Near-Optimal Distributed Implementations of Dynamic Algorithms for Symmetry-Breaking Problems: Maximal Independent Set

 \subsubsection{Updated restart procedure}

-Our restart procedure works like the restart procedure given in~\cref{sec:restart} except for the follow change.
-The only change is that each vertex that moves from $V_H$ to $V_L$, say $w$, not only updates $d'_w$ but also saves $S_w \leftarrow S$ and updates $t_w \leftarrow t_j$, where $t_j$ is the current update's timestamp.
+Our restart procedure works like the restart procedure given in~\cref{sec:restart} except for the follow change: each vertex that moves from $V_H$ to $V_L$, say $w$, not only updates $deg'(w)$ but also saves $S_w \leftarrow S$ and updates $t_w \leftarrow t_j$, where $t_j$ is the current update's timestamp.
 Since we changed the definition of $m$, we also need to update \cref{thm:restart} and \cref{lemma1} to be the following.

+\begin{invariant} Any vertex adjacent to an edge update that happens during phase $i$ and is low-degree after our updated restart has degree $O(m_{i}^{2/3})$. \end{invariant}